 2. The applicant should have a study permit (if applicable)

-If you wish to enroll in a long-term educational program, which has a duration of more than 6 months or will exceed the permitted time limit of your stay, from a Designated Learning Institution (DLI), you must apply for a study permit from outside Canada.
+If you wish to enroll in a long-term educational program, which has a duration of more than 6 months or will exceed the permitted time limit of your stay, you must apply for a study permit.

 Why a “Visitor Visa” can’t be changed to “Study Visa” from within Canada?